influxdata/telegraf/plugins/outputs/wavefront/README.md

 * `metric_separator`: character to use to separate metric and field names. (default is `_`)
 * `convert_paths`: if true (default) will convert all `_` in metric and field names to `metric_seperator`
 * `use_regex`: if true (default is false) will use regex to ensure all illegal characters are converted to `-`.
 Regex is much slower than the default mode which will catch most illegal characters.
 Use with caution.
+* `source_tags`: ordered list of point tags to use as the source name for Wavefront.
+Once a match a found that tag is used for that point.
+If no tags are found the host tag will be used.
 * `debug_all`: Will output additional debug information.
 Requires `debug = true` to be configured at the agent level